 Your first fall semester classes will be chosen for you, to help with the transition into your first semester.
 Once the spring semester arrives, you will be able to pick the classes of your choice!
 Remember, if you ever need help, advisers are here to assist!

-What academic or personal support systems will I have on campus?
+What academic resources will I have access to on campus?
 Will advisors be available for students?

 There are many resources on campus for students.
 The Learning Resource Network is open to helping students study, edit, produce, and or write papers, and peer tutors are available, too.
 At Gateway we make sure our students know about sessions offered to learn about even more resources on campus.
 Advisers are open to helping students as well.
 All you have to do is reach out to them via email or phone or by scheduling an office visit.
 Student Health Services and Counseling Services are not available in the summer, but there are local resources such as Abington Hospital, should a student need to seek care.